MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 manager: kamrani
 ms.topic: article
 ms.prod: bot-framework
-ms.date: 09/16/2018
+ms.date: 10/12/2018
 ---

+# Connect a bot to Facebook

+Your bot can be connected to both Facebook Messenger and Facebook Workplace, so that it can communicate with users on both platforms.
+The following tutorial shows how to connect a bot to these two channels step by step.

+> [!NOTE]
+> The Facebook UI may appear slightly different depending on which version you are using.

-# Connect a bot to Facebook Messenger
+## Connect a bot to Facebook Messenger

 To learn more about developing for Facebook Messenger, see the [Messenger platform documentation](https://developers.facebook.com/docs/messenger-platform).
 You may wish to review Facebook's [pre-launch guidelines](https://developers.facebook.com/docs/messenger-platform/product-overview/launch#app_public), [quick start](https://developers.facebook.com/docs/messenger-platform/guides/quick-start), and [setup guide](https://developers.facebook.com/docs/messenger-platform/guides/setup).

 To configure a bot to communicate using Facebook Messenger, enable Facebook Messenger on a Facebook page and then connect the bot to the app.

-> [!NOTE]
-> The Facebook UI may appear slightly different depending on which version you are using.

-## Copy the Page ID
+### Copy the Page ID

 The bot is accessed through a Facebook Page.
 [Create a new Facebook Page](https://www.facebook.com/bookmarks/pages) or go to an existing Page.

 * Open the Facebook Page's **About** page and then copy and save the **Page ID**.

-## Create a Facebook app
+### Create a Facebook app

 [Create a new Facebook App](https://developers.facebook.com/quickstarts/?platform=web) on the Page and generate an App ID and App Secret for it.